alvarotrigo/react-fullpage/README.md

 ```

 # Development
-Run the local webpack dev server with livereload and autocompile
+Run the local webpack-dev-server with livereload and autocompile
 ```sh
 $ npm run dev
 ```